glassfox15/math148_project/README.md

 4. Getting to the heart of the project, `model_construction.py` constructs the dueling deep q-learning model.
 The neural network is built primarily using `PyTorch`.

 5. `model_train.py` runs training episodes for the model.
+But to visualize *possible* training iterations, `training_simulation_analysis.py` runs simulations and produces plots at the end for analysis.

 6. Finally, `model_test.py` lets the AI agent play the game for itself!
-You can then visualize the gameplay using `gymnasium`.
+You can then visualize the gameplay using our implementation with `gymnasium`.